samhithaharini/sentiment-analysis-imdb/README.md

 #  Sentiment Analysis Project

-This project focuses on **Sentiment Analysis**, a Natural Language Processing (NLP) task used to determine whether a piece of text expresses **positive, negative, or neutral sentiment**.
+This project focuses on **Sentiment Analysis**, a Natural Language Processing (NLP) task used to determine whether a piece of text expresses **positive or negative sentiment**.

 ---